-T-Pain Cleared Up The Lyrics For “Buy U A Drank” & “All I Do Is Win” & People Are Devastated
+You’ve Been Singing T-Pain's “Buy U A Drank” & “All I Do Is Win” Wrong This Whole Time

 Misheard lyrics are just a part of life, but this time, some listeners are being thrown for a serious loop.
 This week, T-Pain cleared up some of his lyrics that have been misunderstood for years, and Twitter is completely freaking out about it.
 After all, you think you've sung "Buy U A Drank" and "All I Do Is Win" while you're driving so many times that you know both songs word for word, but as it turns out, you've probably been singing them both wrong this entire time.